 3 dotsto the right of the address bar and click the

-To pin a tab, simply right click any of your open tabs and select
+To pin a tab in Google Chrome, simply right click any of your open tabs and select

 Here’s what a pinned tab looks like:

 There’s a few Chrome extensions that make hiding tabs slightly easier and faster.
 Hide Tabs and Panic Button are great choices that offer nearly the same functionality.